Top 3 Best Mid-Cap Stocks to Own (2019 Review)

 Until recently, owning large-cap stocks was the best way to make money in the stock market.
 A large-cap stock is a publicly traded company with a stock market capitalization (the total value of all its shares outstanding) of more than $10 billion.

-The outperformance of large-cap stocks over the past ten years should come as no surprise.
-The Fed poured trillions of dollars into the economy in the wake of the Great Recession.
+The outperformance of large-cap stocks over the past 10 years should come as no surprise.
+The Federal Reserve poured trillions of dollars into the economy in the wake of the Great Recession.
 Big companies benefited the most since they were able to borrow large sums of money cheaply and use it to invest in the growth of their businesses.
 They also used it to repurchased millions of shares of their own stock to improve earnings on a per-share basis.

 However, the days of cheap money are over and the Fed is now aggressively raising interest rates to keep inflation at bay.
 That means big companies will have less money to invest in the growth of their businesses and fewer dollars with which to buy back their own stock.

 For that reason, mid-cap stocks are poised to perform well in 2019.
-They are cheaper than large-caps stocks as measured by their forward P/E (price to earnings) ratios.
+They are cheaper than large-caps stocks as measured by their forward price-to-earnings ratios (FPEs).
 They are also less susceptible to trade war collateral damage since most of them do business primarily in the United States.

 Want to know what mid-cap stock we believe will perform best heading into 2019?